Christian Gomis (footballer, born 1998)

-Christian Gomis (born 25 August 1998) is a Senegalese professional footballer who plays as a centre-back.
+Christian Gomis (born 25 August 1998) is a Senegalese professional footballer who plays as a centre-back or defensive midfielder for Super League club Java United.

 Club career

 Gomis has previously played for Pacy Ménilles, ASD Cordenons, ÉF Bastia and Paris Saint-Germain B.

 On 8 August 2023, it was announced that Gomis had signed for Hungarian OTP Bank Liga club Mezőkövesd.